-The Administrative Review (AR) take place every three years and focuses on areas as defined by the United States Department of Agriculture (USDA).
-Critical areas include benefit issuance, meal counting and claiming, the meal pattern and nutritional quality requirements.
+The Administrative Review (AR) take place every five years (Food Service Management Companies are every three years) and focuses on areas as defined by the United States Department of Agriculture (USDA).
+Critical areas include benefit issuance, meal counting and claiming, the meal pattern, and nutritional quality requirements.
 General areas address resource management, wellness policy, food safety, procurement, professional standards, and other areas of compliance.

 The review process is designed to allow the State Agency (SA) to conduct parts of the review off-site and other aspects on-site.
 Off-site sections will be completed collaboratively between Bureau Consultants and the school district administrative and food service staff; the tool covers a variety of areas, so input from several district staff persons may be needed.

-Your assigned Nutrition Consultant from the Iowa Department of Education - Bureau of Nutrition and Health Services, will send review guidance following the scheduling of your review.
+Your assigned Nutrition Consultant from the Iowa Department of Education's Bureau of Nutrition and Health Services will send review guidance following the scheduling of your review.
 SFAs should be meeting program requirements at all times; therefore, it is never too early to get organized and review your program to ensure compliance.

 The following information can assist you in preparing for your AR.
 Additional resources can be found in the menu bar to the left.

-- Preparing for an Administrative Review - What to Expect On-Site Webinar
+Preparing for an Administrative Review - Checklist to help compile and organize materials needed.

 - Income Eligibility and Verification Webpage